Tuesday, 29 August 2023

 Gateway for India (left), Mutton Chap Masala, Olympyia(right)

-However, the very same harbour is home to joints such as Mahesh Lunch Home, Bade Miya and Olympia, offering delightful local delicacies.
-These look exactly the same – run with the typical half-polite-but-professional ‘Mumbaikar’ attitude.
-Should these have changed to become more corporate?
+These look the same as before and are run with the typical half-polite-but-professional ‘Mumbaikar’ attitude.
+Should these have changed?
 Why should they?
-They are set apart from the luxurious five-star Taj Palace just around the corner and have survived the shooting in 2008.
-Could they have spruced up the place with new set of seats and tables?
+They are set apart from the luxurious five-star ,the Taj Palace , around the corner and have equally participated in resurrecting Mumbai back to life after the ghastly shootings of 2008.
+Could they have spruced up the place with new seats and tables?
 Perhaps, yes.
 Should they have changed the menu?
 Absolutely not!
-Serving and welcoming all levels of society, they hold on to their invention without giving themselves away as corporate franchise.
-They bring to us the true essence of Mumbai, working tirelessly day and night, to serve its people with unmatched quality and most importantly, at reasonable prices.
+Serving to welcome all levels of society, they hold on to their invention without giving into corporate franchising.
+They bring to us the true essence of Mumbai - honest and tirelessly working individuals who serve the city with quality and reasonable pricing.

-Under this Colourful Umbrella of Hope, they soon realise that this path to success in contemporary society involves professional hustling, cutthroat competition and ruthless efficiency – moving them further away from calm and humanity.
-So, they come to the Marine drive to look far into the ocean in contemplation and hope, perhaps of another land, where quintessential needs are met more easily and where they can find time to love and be loved as humans again….
+Under this Colourful Umbrella of Hope, they soon realise that the path to such success in contemporary society involves professional hustling, cutthroat competition and ruthless efficiency – moving them further away from the calm of humanity.

 Lovers at Bay, Marine Drive